CONSTITUTION AND BYLAWS

 Section 3.
 Business Meetings.
 A Business Meeting shall be held during the Annual Meeting.
-It shall be the duty of the Secretary to render a report summarizing the action of the Steering Committee.
-Written or oral reports shall also be presented by the President, the Editor of the Newsletter, the Editor of the North Carolina Geographer and the chairpersons of all standing committees.
+It shall be the duty of the Secretary to render a report summarizing the action of the Steering Committee and of the Treasurer to render a report summarizing the financial statue of the Society.
+Written or oral reports shall also be presented by the President, the Editor of the North Carolina Geographer, and the chairpersons of all standing committees.
 Elections of the Officers will take place at this meeting.

 Article VIII - Committees